jwmueller/SemanticTextDB/READme.md

 1. Python 3 installed
 2. PL/Python installed.
 This is installed as follows in postgresql on the server:

-`postgres=# CREATE OR REPLACE LANGUAGE plypython3u;`
+`CREATE OR REPLACE LANGUAGE plypython3u;`

-You can also just run this in python using the psycopg2 library as follows:
+You can also just run this (from the client) in python using the psycopg2 library as follows:

 `cur = conn.cursor() #where conn is the psycopg2.connect() connection to the database` `cur.execute("CREATE OR REPLACE LANGUAGE plypthon3u;")`